-- 1. Insert the Axiom 68HC11 support CD in your PC.
-If the setup program does not start automatically, run the file called "SETUP.EXE" on the CD. - 2.
-Follow the instructions on screen to install the AxIDE software onto your hard drive then run the AxIDE program. - 3.
-Select the PC serial port you're using to connect to the board. - 4.
-Select your development board " CME11E9-EVBU" from the drop-down menu bar just below the main menu.
+- 1. Insert the floppy disk labeled "UTL11E9 for Windows 95" and run the file called "SETUP.EXE". - 2.
+Follow the instructions on screen to install all the software onto your hard drive. - 3.
+After the software installation completes, double-click the AXIDE icon to start the utility program. - 4.
+Click the [Options] button (if the options window doesn't display automatically) and select the PC COM port you're using.
+The baud rate should be set to 9600.
+Click [OK]. - 5.
+Select your development board "CME11E9-EVBU" from the drop-down menu bar just below the main menu. - 6.
+Continue under "Board Startup" on the next page.